Planá nad Lužnicí

 Planá nad Lužnicí (Plan an der Lainsitz) is a town in Tábor District in the South Bohemian Region of the Czech Republic.
-It has about 4,300 inhabitants.
+It has about 4,600 inhabitants.
+It is known as an industrial town, associated with the dairy industry and the production of plastics.

-Administrative parts
+Administrative division

-Village of Lhota Samoty and town part of Strkov are administrative parts of Planá nad Lužnicí.
+Planá nad Lužnicí consists of three municipal parts (in brackets population according to the 2021 census):